Insights from Europe: Innovating to Capture Immunity Trends

 COVID-19 shines a spotlight on health and wellbeing

-Similarly, Innova Market Insights’ recent consumer survey revealed 54% of consumers have been self-educating, which has resulted in increasing demand for previously lesser-known immunity supporting ingredients such as zinc, lactoferrin and vitamin D, in addition to existing solutions like probiotics.
+Similarly, Innova Market Insights’ recent consumer survey revealed 54% of consumers have been self-educating2, which has resulted in increasing demand for previously lesser-known immunity supporting ingredients such as zinc, lactoferrin and vitamin D, in addition to existing solutions like probiotics.

-Overall, focus on health and wellbeing has seen the global market for functional foods grow at an accelerated rate – sales of functional foods rose to $175 billion in 20201 and are set to continue, with consumers interested in both products that are positioned to benefit overall wellness, as well as those providing specific benefits such as immunity and digestive health2.
+Overall, focus on health and wellbeing has seen the global market for functional foods grow at an accelerated rate – sales of functional foods rose to $175 billion in 20201 and are set to continue, with consumers interested in both products that are positioned to benefit overall wellness, as well as those providing specific benefits such as immunity and digestive health3.

 This presents a significant opportunity for food and beverage manufacturers in Europe to expand their product offerings.
 Angus observes that this is an opportunity NZMP is primed for, given their ability to support product development through speciality ingredients in their portfolio such as probiotics and lactoferrin.
 He also points out that specialty ingredients derived from dairy can be more easily accepted by consumers because they may already have some understanding of where these ingredients come from and how they can potentially deliver benefits.